canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 terraform apply -auto-approve
 ```

-## Checkpoint 4: Is Grafana dashboard available?
+## Checkpoint 4: Validate that the Grafana dashboard available

 From the `juju-controller` VM, retrieve the Grafana URL and admin password: